 “Mrs. Rivas was nine centimeters dilated,” recalled Dr. Ward.
 “We knew we had to keep an eye on her because she could deliver the baby at any time.”

-Dr. Ward informed Del Valle that if her water breaks, they would need to deliver the baby there.
+Dr. Ward informed Del Valle that if her water broke, they would need to deliver the baby there.

 Del Valle stepped out of the room for a minute and when she returned, she found water all over the place.